animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 ## <a id="continuous-query-listener-container"></a>Continuous Query Listener Container

-Spring Data for GemFire simplifies creation, registration, life-cycle, and dispatch of CQ events by taking care of the infrastructure around CQ with the use of Spring Data for GemFire's `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
+Spring Data for VMware GemFire simplifies creation, registration, life-cycle, and dispatch of CQ events by taking care of the infrastructure around CQ with the use of Spring Data for VMware GemFire's `ContinuousQueryListenerContainer`, which does all the heavy lifting on behalf of the user.
 Users familiar with EJB and JMS should find the concepts familiar as it is designed as close as possible to the support provided in the *Spring Framework* with its Message-driven POJOs (MDPs).

-The Spring Data for GemFire `ContinuousQueryListenerContainer` acts as an event (or message) listener container; it is used to receive the events from the registered CQs and invoke the POJOs that are injected into it.
+The Spring Data for VMware GemFire `ContinuousQueryListenerContainer` acts as an event (or message) listener container; it is used to receive the events from the registered CQs and invoke the POJOs that are injected into it.
 The listener container is responsible for all threading of message reception and